CityOfNewYork/patterns-cli/readme.md

     npm publish

-**Upgrading a current NYC Opportunity Patterns Library**

-Once the framework is installed as a dependency of the library you can delete the <u>.app/</u> directory and remove any dependencies from the library listed in the framework's [package.json](https://github.com/CityOfNewYork/nyco-patterns-framework/blob/master/package.json) dependency object.
-Keep in mind, you will need to keep any [optional dependencies](#optional-dependencies) that the library is using.
-These may include specific plugins for Rollup and Vue.

-Remove **rollup-plugin-eslint** from the <u>./config/rollup.js</u> file if used.
-Linting is now done through a corresponding [Script](#scripts).
-Update esLint configuration in the <u>./package.json</u> file

-A few configuration files were renamed to keep parity with their corresponding [Scripts](#scripts) name.
-Rename <u>./config/styles.js</u> to <u>./config/sass.js</u> and rename <u>./config/site.js</u> to <u>./config/slm.js</u>.

 ## Scripts

 The Patterns Framework is a Node.js application that uses various libraries—including [Express](https://expressjs.com/), Rollup.js, Sass, PostCSS, Nodemon, and Concurrently to run a development server and build tasks for Style, JavaScript, SVG, and static page views.
 This is all managed via the cli command `pttrn {{ script }}` and [npm scripts](https://docs.npmjs.com/misc/scripts) in the package.json.
 Configuration for the application can be found in the **config/** directory.